-This summer we'll be in Seattle to meet industry experts on the cloud and gaming.
+This summer we’ll be in the Seattle area, at Microsoft’s campus, to meet industry experts.
 Please save the date and join us:

 Courses: AI & IP Issues in the Cloud, IP and Videogames, IP Issues in Merchandising, Aeronautics, and IP Issues in Wine.
 We will involve speakers from local companies such as Amazon, Boeing, Meta, Microsoft, Nintendo, Nordstroms, REI, Starbucks, and Zillow.